code-dot-org/code-dot-org/pegasus/emails/2017-01-17-csd-facilitators.md

 * Completing **deeper learning activities** that will help you achieve curriculum mastery
 * Working closely with a Code.org Regional Partner to **deliver professional learning**
 * Attending a **Local Leads Training** in spring 2018 to prepare you to lead a 5-day local workshop
-* Leading a **5-day local workshop** in summer 2018 for new teachers implementing CS Principles in 2018-2019
+* Leading a **5-day local workshop** in summer 2018 for new teachers implementing CS Discoveries in 2018-2019

 **[Learn more and apply](https://code.org/educate/professional-learning/facilitator) by February 1st.**